Allenbw7/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version conrol system.
 Git is free software distributed under the GPL.
+Git has a mubable index called stage.